RealWeeks/learn-vue-todo/README.md

 Since our component is imported as `HelloWorld` we can render it inside the `<template>` tag as `<HelloWorld/>`.

-To pass the `todos` we greated to the component we can use the vue syntax:
+To pass the `todos` we created to the component we can use the vue syntax:

 ```vue
 <HelloWorld :todos:="todos" />